 - Go shopping for something that you can put baby’s footprint on.

-I hope this helps your husband be able to get more involved.
+I hope this helps you involve your husband with the pregnancy, where as before you had no idea how to go about it.
 However make sure that you are suggesting and encouraging these ideas not forcing, guilt tripping or bossing him around.

 This list should bring you closer together not create a divide.
 Try your best to be understanding and patient if your husband needs time to warm up to the idea of being a father.